OlegEfrem/bank-account/README.md

 # About
 * This is a Bank Account system implementation of the requirements described [here](Assignment.pdf);
 * Live app is deployed on heroku [here](https://bank-account-transfers.herokuapp.com/info);
-* Sample request/response and issue test calls to live app is on apiary [here](https://bankaccount8.docs.apiary.io/#);
+* Sample request/response and issue test calls to live app is on apiary [here](https://bankaccount8.docs.apiary.io/#):
+  - please note query parameters do not work on APIARY, but you can try them in browser;

 # Available endpoints
 - PUT to https://bank-account-transfers.herokuapp.com/v1/account/ with json body: